 The Blair Witch Project (1999)

-The film that truly started the found footage genre (sorry The Last Broadcast, but you just were not as popular).
+The film that truly started the modern found footage genre (sorry The Last Broadcast and Cannibal Holocaust, but you just were not as popular).
 We all know the story of its production by now.
 Micro-budget, just plot points, so ad-libbing was the way.
 A massive box office, but most important of all, a great film.
 Sure the marketing really pushed it on you to think the three students were real, that is just good guerrilla marketing, to be honest.
 The build-up of seeing the team fall apart the more they get lost in the forest (instead of just following the river) is storytelling 101.
 You feel connected to this motley crew and their spiral is only more devastating come to the third act.